Help Reference

 --name <NAME> The name of the workspace to create

 --env <ENV> Environment variables to add to the checked out workspace.
-Use `--env=VAR=VALUE`.
-Makes workspace not reproducible

 --new-branch <NEW_BRANCH> Use --new-branch=<rule> to have spaces create a new branch for the rule.
-Branch name will match the workspace name

---script <SCRIPT> The path(s) to the `spaces.star`` file containing checkout rules.
+--script <SCRIPT> The path(s) to the `spaces.star` file containing checkout rules.
 Paths are processed in order

 --workflow <WORKFLOW> Scripts to process in the format of `--workflow=<directory>:<script>,<script>,...`.